HERMES-DKZ/OpenRefine-humanities/episodes/05-transformation.Rmd

 (Ivorian, 1923–2014)
 ```

+This is a fairly typical situation in cultural data: multiple pieces of information are packed into a single field, sometimes with inconsistent separators or formatting.

-As previously noted, some columns also contain information about multiple artists, which is why we first need to split them.
+As mentioned before, some rows contain information about **multiple artists**, so we must ensure the rows are split correctly before working with this column.

 ::::::::::::: discussion

-### Discussion: By which seperator can we split the ArtistBio Column?
+### Discussion: By which separator can we split the ArtistBio column?

 It may happen that different data items are not separated by a comma or a semicolon, in which case creativity is required to determine how to resolve these data items.